-Applications on UCAS opened on Tuesday 18 October 2016
+Applications on UCAS will open on Thursday 26th October 2017

 Preparing for your application: